Here’s the promised tutorial on Kerf-Adjusted Jigsaw Puzzles:

 - Part 3: Masking and de-masking (weeding) — Discussion; weeding trick

-- Part 4: (forthcoming) Multiple-page puzzles — How to create your own vector files; how to mitigate relative error
+- Part 4: Multi-page puzzles — How to divide the puzzle; how to mitigate relative error

 The overview video is below.
 I’m most interested to hear feedback (reply here in the Glowforge forum).